 In some circumstances - like with a rug pull - you'll still be in possession of your asset and therefore you these kinds of events would not be considered a capital loss.
 However, you can realize your loss by disposing of your tokens and create a capital loss to offset against your gains this way instead.
 There are a few ways you can do this including:

 Unfortunately in these instances, the best thing you can do is sit and wait out the proceedings.
-Try not to lose hope though, although it's taken many years, it looks like the Mt.
-Gox refunds may finally be coming for investors impacted by that 2014 collapse.

 If you've lost crypto and want to make a negligible value claim and eventually later claim a capital loss - Koinly can help you when it comes to tax time.
 All you need to do is find the relevant transaction and use the tags on the right-hand side.